The world after COVID-19 | 'Want to make this world a better place? Keep on learning'

 About the author

-Lianne Hoogeveen, PhD, is Program Director of Radboud International Training on High Ability.
+Prof. dr. Lianne Hoogeveen, is Program Director of Radboud International Training on High Ability and endowed professor 'Identification, Support and Counselling of Talent'.
 As a guest writer of this blog, she reflects on the world after corona virus.